fermartinezmeana/Openvswitch-Install-CentOS7/ansible/README.md

 # Installation using Ansible
 In this section there are all the necessary files for an automated installation and configuration of openvswitch using Ansible.
-The last Ansible version used in this document is 2.7.9

 ## 1. Pre-requisites
 You only need have Ansible installed in the computer you are going to launch the installation.
-You can install it using the command `yum install ansible` or you can find more information [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html?extIdCarryOver=true&sc_cid=701f2000001OH7YAAW#latest-release-via-dnf-or-yum)
+You can install it using the command `yum install ansible` or you can find more information [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html?extIdCarryOver=true&sc_cid=701f2000001OH7YAAW#latest-release-via-dnf-or-yum).
+The last Ansible version used in this document is 2.7.9

 ### - Network configuration and Openvswitch version:
 You **need change the network configuration**.
 To set the `bridge_exterior` you need find out your ip address, netmask and gateway.
 Use commands `ip a` and `ip r` to know them.
 To do this, modify the file `all` located in the folder `group_vars`.
 In this file you can also modify the Openvswitch version.